Best Easy Chicken Fajitas

 Speaking of veggies, I used peppers and onions here, but you could also add shredded cabbage, corn, avocado (uncooked), mushrooms, tomatoes, or jalapenos or really any vegetables you want — it’s your fajita and you should eat it how you want to.

-1. What I do is to lay a tortilla on my plate, then use tongs to add on the chicken and vegetables so that I don’t grab so much of the sauce and make my tortilla too soggy.
+I lay a tortilla on my plate, then use tongs to add on the chicken and vegetables so that I don’t grab so much of the sauce and make my tortilla too soggy.

 Ingredients